12-Step Technical SEO Audit Checklist

 Wrapping up

-I know, tackling a tech audit may seem daunting at first sight.
-But I hope that following the instructions of my SEO audit checklist will help you nail this task and maintain your website in good shape.
+I know, tackling a technical SEO audit may seem daunting at first sight.
+But I hope that following the instructions of my technical SEO audit checklist will help you nail this task and maintain your website in good shape.

-And don’t forget to grab our PDF technical SEO audit template for a quick revision later on.
+And don’t forget to grab our SEO audit checklist for a quick revision later on.

 Technical SEO Audit Checklist